Protesters march through downtown West Palm Beach

 Some witnesses said police officers instigated a confrontation by firing rubber bullets and tear gas at the crowd.

 "Let me be very clear.
-Those allegations are 100% unequivocally false," Mayor Keith James said at a news conference on Monday.
-"A small group of individuals whose actions were not peaceful in nature committed acts of vandalism, violence, and destruction."
+Those allegations are 100% unequivocally false," Mayor Keith James said at a news conference Monday.
+"A small group of individuals whose actions were not peaceful in nature committed acts of vandalism, violence and destruction."

-Police Chief Frank Adderley added that police never used tear gas to disperse the crowd on Clematis Street, only smoke.
+Police Chief Frank Adderley added that police never used tear gas to disperse the crowd on Clematis Street.

 A citywide curfew will be in effect for West Palm Beach every night from 9 p.m. until 6 a.m. until further notice.